Wedding - Couple Information

 The clergy are a good resource for helping the couple to plan their wedding service, and the clergy plans the service with them.
 The couple decides whether or not to have Eucharist, and which service book to use.
 The Book of Alternative Services of the Anglican Church of Canada (BAS) is the newer book and the service of The Celebration and Blessing of a Marriage begins on page 541, or page 528 with Eucharist.
 When the BAS is used the couple may choose the scriptures, suggestions are found on page 549, and the people reading the scriptures and Prayers of the People.
 The Book of Common Prayer (BCP) is the older book and the wedding service begins on page 564.
 In this service, scripture is not read and the clergy would do all of the service.
 For a wedding at a location other than an Anglican church, a bulletin that contains the wedding service must be printed so the people attending can take part.

-If the bride or groom's religious affiliation is of a faith other than Christian, the Book of Occasional Celebrations of the Anglican Church of Canada has a wedding service, The Celebration and Blessing of a Marriage Between a Christian and a Person of Another Faith Tradition.
-This service is modeled on the service from the BAS.
-The Eucharist is not celebrated at an inter-faith marriage.
+If the bride or groom's religious affiliation is of a faith other than Christian, the Book of Occasional Celebrations of the Anglican Church of Canada has a wedding service modeled on the service from the BAS, The Celebration and Blessing of a Marriage Between a Christian and a Person of Another Faith Tradition.
+The Eucharist is not celebrated at an inter-faith wedding.

 The parish may print a bulletin, which has an order of service that refers people to the service book (BAS or BCP).
 If the couple would like special paper, they must provide it.
 If the couple prints their own bulletin, the clergy must approve it before it is printed.